AlphaBravoCompany/ab-training-labs/container-bootcamp/section-12-labs/README.md

 Create the ConfigMaps called `lab-html`:

-`cp index-dev.html index.html && kubectl create configmap lab-html -n training-lab --from-file index.html -o yaml --dry-run | kubectl replace -f -` {{ execute }}
+`cp index-dev.html index.html && kubectl create configmap lab-html -n training-lab --from-file index.html -o yaml --dry-run=client | kubectl apply -f -` {{ execute }}

+Command Breakdown:
+- Copying index-dev.html to index.html
+- Using the `kubectl` command to create a configmap called `lab-html` from the `index.html` file
+- Outputting the command with `-o yaml` to output the YAML code in the cli
+- Piping that YAML into the `kubectl apply`

 We can deploy a basic NGINX web server deployment, associated ClusterIP Service and an Ingress.